iagoFG/PipePS/README.md

 ![image](https://github.com/user-attachments/assets/1033a3bc-cd98-495d-9e7b-5090a3930c36)

-By default PipePS will store editable sections contents as html files in the site/usr-CODE/edit/ folder where are loadable by webservices or by the CMS itself.
-However **all the file access is done thru the virtual I/O system managed with $handleset that can map files or entire folders into any kind of database, remote filesystem or other kind of resource storage type**.
+By default PipePS will load and store all resources including templates, editable sections and other contents using **a virtual I/O system managed with $handleset that any module can extend to any kind of storage type** (default mode is as plain files in the site/usr-CODE/edit/ folder but you can override it and store on databases, in remote distributed filesystems, or in your own defined way).

 ## HOW-TO manual setup (step-by-step)
 1. **copy pipeps.min.php** into webserver, create index.php with: <?php include("../path/to/pipeps.min.php");